 Skin cycling is a nighttime skin care routine that involves alternating active ingredients on certain days and followed by “rest days.”
 Dr. Whitney Bowe is the New York-based dermatologist behind the concept.
 She believes adopting a skin cycling routine is an effective way to treat your skin with active ingredients while minimizing the risk of the skin barrier being compromised.
 The classic skin cycling regimen is a four-night cycle of exfoliating, retinoid products, and rest days.

 Benefits Of Skin Cycling

 - It’s gentle.
 Because you don’t overuse active ingredients, you can avoid skin irritation.

 - Products work more effectively.
-Exfoliating dead skin cells first allow other ingredients to penetrate the skin more effectively.
+Exfoliating dead skin cells first allows other ingredients to penetrate the skin more effectively.